 What is an obvious invention (Section 103 rejection)?

-What makes an invention obvious?
+What makes a patent pending invention obvious?

 Certain requirements must be met by a patent examiner in order to find a claimed invention obvious, such as: